ayl-duke-dev-28/trader-bot/README.md

 Whole-share mode rounds trim quantities upward so it does not knowingly leave the account above its cap.

-Before submitting a trim, the trader checks Alpaca for an existing open sell on that symbol.
-Pending sells are logged as `SKIP` and are not duplicated on the next hourly cycle.
-Live activity uses the `TRIM` action, and the historical simulator applies the same ordering and partial-sale accounting.
+Before submitting a trim, the trader checks the persisted order ledger and Alpaca's open orders.
+Any pending order on that symbol—not only another sell—is logged as `SKIP` and is not duplicated on the next hourly cycle.
+Live activity uses `SUBMIT` when Alpaca accepts the trim and `FILLED` after reconciliation;
+the historical simulator continues to use `TRIM` for its synchronous simulated fills and applies the same trim ordering and partial-sale accounting.

 When ML is enabled, the backtester does **not** use a single model trained on the full dataset.
 It trains ML only on rolling prior windows and tests only the